 Here is general set of steps we can use to create new progressions…

-- Identify the board performance concepts and directions of movement that needs to be addressed.
+- Identify the board performance concepts and planes of movement that needs to be addressed.

-- Isolate the specific movements and body parts that need to be improved.
+- Isolate the individual movements that need to be improved.

-- Work this movement into a series of exercises, moving through the usual formula Stationary-Simple-Complex, but allow yourself to be more free with the steps rather than using it in a linear fashion.
+- Work this movement into a series of exercises, moving through the usual formula: stationary, simple, complex, freeride.

 - Adjust and adapt the progression based on the terrain available to you, the students’ capabilities and performance, and the students’ predominant learning style.

-Using the above, here is an example progression for teaching ‘Backside 180s taking off the heel edge’ (a stepping stone towards backside spins in the pipe or heel-to-heels)…
+Here is an example progression for teaching ‘Backside 180s taking off the heel edge’ using the above steps…

 - Individual movements include:

-- A large application of range vertically whilst balancing laterally on the heel edge with a strong platform under the feet.
+- A large application of range in the vertical plane whilst balancing on the heel edge.

-- A strong backside rotation in the air using the core with a retraction of the legs.
+- A strong backside rotation in the air.

 - A two-footed landing with vertical movement to absorb the pressure.